INDEX

 • Board of Directors

-The Board of Directors will receive reports on resolutions from the Sustainability Committee at least once a year, and will be responsible for overseeing efforts and progress on issues.
-In addition, the Board of Directors will regularly discuss important issues related to climate change.
+The Board will receive reports on the Sustainability Committee’s resolutions at least once a year, and will oversee activities and progress on related issues.
+Additionally, it will hold regular discussions on matters of significance related to climate change.

 • President(Climate Change Response Supervisor)

-Important matters related to climate change are overseen by the President.
-The President chairs the Sustainability Committee, which is ultimately responsible for formulating the Group's ESG and SDGs policies, including important matters related to climate change, and for making management decisions regarding all activities based on these policies.
+Important matters related to climate change are supervised by the President.
+The President serves as the chairman of the Sustainability Committee and is ultimately responsible for formulating the Group's sustainability-related policies, including matters related to climate change, and making decisions regarding all related activities.

 • Sustainability Committee